Social Connectedness: Friendship and Support Is A Very Big Thing

 Witmer and Sweeney found in their study that people with few ties to others had 2 to 5 times the death rate as those who had more ties.

-Support and connectedness can be a powerful tool in preventing illness by acting as a buffer to the effects of stress.
-The benefit of friendship is having the emotional support of a community during difficult times.
+Social connectedness can be a powerful tool in preventing illness by acting as a buffer to the effects of stress.
+The benefit of friendship is by garnering the emotional support of a community during difficult times.

 Workplaces are also recognizing the value of support in their organizations.
 Effective leaders are evaluating their teams and ensuring that they reduce isolation, celebrate occasions and successes, develop trust through effective communication, deal with conflict and gossip in a direct and open way, promote a casual and friendly atmosphere and develop a support network through human resources, an EAP or connection to community contacts.